Tritbool/eucs_testbench/README.md

 # EUCS_testbench
 **EUCs logs analyzed to provide real statistics**
 > This page aims at providing insight of different EUC performance in real life usage.

 ## Contributing
 If you want to submit some EUC logs, you can do it through [this dedicated form](https://forms.gle/Te37CigvDEXZacGC6)
 ## Methods
-- **Each analysis consists of the analyze of a single trip's data for a single wheel.**
+- **Each wheel detailing page contains aggregated data of all logs that are available for this particular wheel.**

+- **Each trip is analyzed in detail and linked in a table in the bottom of each wheel's detailing page.**

 - So far data must come from **WheelLog** or **EUC World**

 ## Average data based on all available data

 |**Field**|**Unit**|**Data**|